Table of Contents

 }

-Actually, these are some examples and it seems it’s not a heck to add your own functions to WooCommerce.
-Knowing the PHP programming language is of course essential.
+These are some examples, and it’s not that difficult to add your own functions to WooCommerce if you know the PHP programming language.
 The techniques described above will add desired functions to your theme, but if your intention is to do more complex things like a totally different layout, then a custom template needs to be created.

 ALSO READ: How to Customize WooCommerce Order Confirmation Email – Tips and Tricks